LET US EDUCATE YOU FOR AN ADVENTURE OF A LIFETIME

 Women's Hunting Association with programs available Canada-wide including Range Days, hunting clinics, hunting and fishing (open water & ice) adventures, HOSTED by Amanda Lynn Mayhew, Founder and Organizer.

 Our goal is simple: To empower, EDUCATE and inspire women of all ages find their place in the hunting and shooting community.
-Becoming an outdoors woman.
+Becoming an outdoors woman and following your passions.

 Since we opened our doors in 2011, W.H.A has been helping women fulfill their potential when it comes to hunting.
 We do this through personalized instruction, working hand-in-hand on the field and answering questions with experience and thought.